 - Current physical health and mental health symptoms.

-Once someone is under professional care for their overdose, they may undergo treatment including 6:
+Once someone is under professional care for their overdose, they may undergo treatment that includes:6

 - Decontamination.
 The inhalants may have contacted the skin and clothes of the user.
 This means that unintentional inhalation could be ongoing and add to the danger of the overdose.
 Clothes will need to be removed quickly and skin must be cleaned thoroughly.

 - Stabilization of cardiac issues.
-Inhalants result in specific risks to the heart including low blood pressure and arrhythmias.
+Inhalants can damage the heart, causing low blood pressure and arrhythmias.
 Medications can be given if the heart is beating irregularly or if blood pressure is not returning to normal levels.

 - Screening for organ damage.
-The immediate complications from overdose are hazardous, but the risk can continue if vital organs have been injured.
+The immediate complications from overdose are hazardous, but vital organs can also be injured.
 Medical professionals will assess kidney, liver, and heart functioning to identify ongoing concerns.

 - Increasing comfort.
 Following an overdose, the user can suffer a range of symptoms related to inhalant withdrawal.
 Caregivers can assist in managing symptoms like: